 If you still haven’t tried online virtual learning, you can check it out in our free Lab Safety simulation, where you will experience the possibilities of working in a virtual lab.
 You’ll also learn how to navigate a lab safely, and perhaps even get exposed to a few chemical explosions along the way.

 Interested in using Labster at your institution?

-Labster is trusted by professors and students at more than 150 institutions worldwide.
-If you’re curious to hear about how Labster could work at your institution, learn more here.
+Labster is trusted by professors and students at more than 200 institutions worldwide.
+Curious to see how Labster could work at your school?